A comprehensive resource for safe and responsible laser use

 That is why it is better to try to inform laser pointer users to NEVER aim at or near an aircraft.

 Why don't we just require pilots to wear anti-laser glasses?Anti-laser glasses are available which are specifically designed for aviation use to block the most common green and red laser pointer wavelengths.
 Individual pilots who want extra protection may want to carry or use these.
-More discussion is on the Protective eyewear for pilots page.
+More discussion is on the Laser Glare Protection eyewear for pilots page.

 Typical anti-laser pointer glasses.
 Daytime sunglasses with laser protection are on the left, nighttime glasses with laser protection are on the right.

 However, as a general solution, Laser Glare Protection glasses are not a primary safety measure.
 Here are a few reasons: